The New 2025 Law is Now Effective

-HB5546 was approved by the Illinois General Assembly this spring and signed by Governor Pritzker in July.
-The bill includes amendatory language to the Illinois Underground Utility Facilities Damage Prevention Act (JULIE Law) to enhance public safety, minimize risks to excavators, prevent disruptions and aid in the expansion of vital public services.
-The new law takes effect on January 1, 2025.
+The new 2025 Illinois Underground Utility Facilities Damage Prevention Act is in effect to enhance public safety, minimize risks to excavators, prevent disruptions and aid in the expansion of vital public services.

 Pre-Marking